apache/druid/docs/api-reference/service-status-api.md

 All services support the following endpoints.

-Each endpoint can be used with the ports for each type of service.
+You can use each endpoint with the ports for each type of service.
 The following table contains port addresses for a local configuration:

 |Service|Port address|
 | ----------- | ----------- |